-Spain has some of the most impressive and lauded theatres in the world.
-Visit the best theatres in Spain and discover some of the best annual theatre festivals.
+Spain has some of the most impressive and lauded theaters in the world.
+Visit the best theaters in Spain and discover some of the best annual theater festivals.

 Spain is a buzzing hub of culture and the arts.
-From coast to coast, Spain is dotted with some of the best indoor and open-air theatres in the world showcasing classical and contemporary Spanish and international plays.
-Below are some of the top theatres in Spain.
+From coast to coast, Spain has some of the best indoor and open-air theaters in the world showcasing classical and contemporary plays.
+Below are some of the top theaters in Spain.

 Teatro Romano de Mérida

-Around 2,000 years old and supposedly Spain’s largest theatre, the open-air Roman theatre of Merida is a stunning sight.
-Every summer the venue’s Roman stage is filled with theatre and music, ballet, film and opera to mark the annual International Festival of Classical Theatre.
-There are other stages too, such as the Temple of Diana, and these are occupied by various other acts and shows during the festival.
+Around 2,000 years old and supposedly Spain’s largest theater, the open-air Roman theater of Merida is a stunning sight.
+Every summer the venue’s Roman stage showcases theater, music, ballet, film, and opera for the annual International Festival of Classical Theater.
+There are other stages too, such as the Temple of Diana.

-Getting there: Mérida is in the Extremadura province of Spain and well connected to other cities such as Seville and Madrid by train or bus.
+Getting there: Mérida is in the Extremadura province of Spain and has good connections to other cities such as Seville and Madrid by train or bus.
 If you arrive by car, take the A-66 if coming from north or south, or the A-5 if coming from Madrid.
-The theatre is found in Mérida’s central Plaza Margarita Xirgu.
+The theater is at Mérida’s central Plaza Margarita Xirgu.

 More information: festivaldemerida.es (Spanish)